Highlights of the British Museum

 The British Museum has preserved a universality in its collections of artefacts representing many cultures from ancient times to the modern world.
-The original 1753 collection has grown to over thirteen million objects at the British Museum, 70 million at the Natural History Museum and 150 million at the British Library.
+The original 1753 collection has grown to over thirteen million objects at the British Museum.
+Here are the highlights.

 Ancient Egypt and Sudan Collection